Police arrest suspect in shooting of 3 men of Palestinian descent in Vermont

 “Without speaking, he discharged at least four rounds from the pistol and is believed to have fled,” Murad said.
 “All three victims were struck, two in their torsos and one in the lower extremities.”

+Brown University President Christina Paxson said Awartani remains hospitalized but is expected to survive.
+Trinity College leaders emailed students to inform them that a member of Trinity Student Life went to Vermont on Sunday morning to provide support.
+The email also asks the college’s community to keep Ahmed “and his friends in your heart.”

 The victims are all of Palestinian descent.
-Two are U.S. citizens and the third is a legal resident.
+Two are U.S. citizens, and the third is in the country with legal permission.
 Two of the men were wearing the black-and-white Palestinian keffiyeh scarves, Murad said.

 Murad, who expressed sympathies for the victims and their families, said there is no additional information to suggest a motive.